Does A Yucca Plant Need Full Sun?

 Sunlight Requirements For Yuccas

-If there is one rockstar type of succulent plant, it's definitely the yucca plant.
+If there is one rockstar type of succulents, it's definitely the yucca plant.
 Though yuccas are notoriously easy to grow, they require direct or at least partial sunlight to grow larger.
-Like with any plant, photosynthesis is very important to the yucca plant, as many of these succulent varieties are native to warm, sunny weather conditions.
-There are over 40 yucca varieties, and while some may tolerate partial shade more than others overall, you'll find it they need at least a few hours of sun a day.

 If you don't care about the plant flowering, you can still plant the shrub in a shaded area, where it will still grow.
-Keep in mind that if you plan to grow your yucca plant in a shaded area, it'll need less water than a sun-loving yucca plant--which doesn't require much sun itself.
+Keep in mind, however, that it'll need less water than a sun-loving yucca—which doesn't require much sun itself.

 Check out this watering pot on Amazon.